dbarahon/Wnet/README.md

 For training Observartional and reanalysis data should represent time series of sigmaW and atmospheric state  at different vertical positions, respectively, while the simulated data is taken from the NAS GEOS-5 Nature Run (G5NR), https://gmao.gsfc.nasa.gov/global_mesoscale/7km-G5NR/data_access/.
 Other scripts provide various methods for computing and visualizing sigmaW.

-Fortran versions and models for alternative inputs are also available.
+Fortran versions and models for alternative inputs are also provided as explained below.

 ### 1. Training and Development